 As children, we all had our basic needs attended to or we would not be here.
 But many of us have an emptiness that longs to be filled.
-We can be much more effective in our loving if we learn to fill each other’s well of well-being.
+We can be much more effective in our loving if we learn to fill each other’s well of well-being that meets their love language.
 Chapman’s book provides a framework for that.
 But let me first describe an example of what can go sideways when we do not clue into another’s love language.

 Misunderstanding Love Preferences

 It is easy for us to see the solution.
 We are detached from their drama.
 We can see the drama cycle of seeking to be loved.
-If he took initiative and contributed more to the care of the house and children she would have time and energy for his need for affection.
-If she took initiative and told him he deserved cuddling and huddling, he would become interested in doing more.
-She could then request more teamwork so she was not so tired and then would be more open to participating whole-heartedly in cuddle time.
+If he took initiative and contributed more to the care of the house and children, she would have time and energy for his need for affection.
+If she took initiative to create more time for cuddling and lovemaking he would become interested in doing more.
+She could then request more teamwork, so she was not so tired.

 It only takes one person to change the pattern.
 That pattern can be creatively changed once we have a sense of our loved one’s preference.
 Here are Chapman’s five love languages: